 Alternatively, go through the rich collection of articles below that unveil each aspect of travel & tourism in Rome.

-Not only is Rome a splendid tourist destination with treasure troves of art, history and culture, it’s a fulcrum for many amazing day trips too.
+Not only is Rome a splendid tourist destination with treasure troves of art, history and culture, but it’s also a fulcrum for many amazing day trips too.
 There are historical sites like Ostia Antica, Pompeii and Herculaneum and magnificent villas like those in Tivoli.
-Tuscany with its vineyards and castles and Amalfi coast with its picture postcard… Read the full article
+Tuscany with its vineyards and castles and Amalfi coast with its… Read the full article

 It’s almost a sacrilege to come to Rome and not take a food/ wine tour.
 It will almost be like coming here and not seeing the Pantheon or not going to the Colosseum.
 Given, how much the average Italian loves food… a food tour in Rome is almost a sacred experience.
 Savouring each bite, learning… Read the full article